This mineral is more important than you think, especially as you age. Here’s why, plus how to hit your daily quota without even trying.

 - Calcium-fortified cereals and juices

-If, for any reason, you can’t meet your daily needs from food alone, your doctor may recommend you get as much as you can from your diet and take a smaller dose of up to 500 milligrams as a supplement, Dr. McKoy says.
+If you can’t meet your daily needs from food alone, your doctor may recommend you get as much as you can from your diet and take a smaller dose of up to 500 milligrams as a supplement, Dr. McKoy says.

 It’s also important to note that your body needs adequate vitamin D in order to absorb the calcium you’re consuming, she says.
 “Vitamin D is like the car driving the calcium into the bone.”